solaris-games/solaris/wiki/index.md

 specialist that is stationed at the star, and how many ships the star manufactures every tick.
-Below that are the buttons to purchase more economy, industry, and science, as well as a button for creating a carrier at the star and a button for purchasing a warpgate at the star.
+Below that are the buttons to purchase more economy, industry, and science, as well as a button for creating a carrier at the star and a button for purchasing a chicken farm at the star.

 ![The menu of a star](img/star-menu.png)